martinfrances107/rust_d3_geo/README.md

 ## Coding Standard

-* Idomatic RUST, as defined by cargo clippy where possible.
+* Idiomatic RUST, as defined by cargo clippy where possible.
 * No booleans as arguments to functions/methods, use two state enums instead.

    See "Reflect" as an example.